-Meanwhile the record shops started to put up “Punk” racks, but only put Pub Rock-Bands like Dr. Feelgood, Little Bob Story or even the first AC/DC records there.
-So my real first “Punk” releases were “New Rose”2) and The Clash Lp.
-My friends and me tried every shop in Hamburg to grab what was available as a german pressing: “My Generation” (GenX), “Everyone’s a Winner” (London), “White Riot”, Stiff 45s on Teldec.
-And when friends went to britain in summer, we gave them lists and our pocket money.
+Meanwhile the record shops started to put up "Punk" racks, but only stacked Pub Rock-Bands like Dr. Feelgood, Little Bob Story or even the first AC/DC records there.
+So my real first "Punk" releases were "New Rose"2) and The Clash Album.
+My friends and myself tried every shop in Hamburg to grab what was available as a german pressing: "My Generation" (GenX), "Everyone's a Winner" (London), "White Riot", Stiff 45s on Teldec.
+And when friends went to Britain in summer, we gave them lists and our pocket money.

 Punk in Germany?

-Punk in Germany really started in 1978 when the first punk fanzines appeared (i was co-founder of “Plastik” – one of the first in Hamburg and later started the “Orgienpost” (hence the URL of this Blog) with a different approach).
-And new bands started to play – not old hard rock combos on major labels that tried to jump on the bandwagon.
-But even with the later “Neue Deutsche Welle” with popular bands like DAF (“Deutsch Amerikanische Freundschaft”), Palais Schaumburg or Fehlfarben (the first two even slighty successful in the UK) – Punk and anything that came after it wasn’t really that big in germany.
+Punk in Germany really started in 1978 when the first punk fanzines appeared (i was co-founder of "Plastik" - one of the first fanzines in Hamburg and later started the "Orgienpost" - hence the URL of this Blog - with a different approach).
+And real new bands started to play - after being fed old hard rock combos on major labels that tried to jump on the bandwagon.
+But even with the later "Neue Deutsche Welle" and popular bands like DAF ("Deutsch Amerikanische Freundschaft"), Palais Schaumburg or Fehlfarben (the first two even slighty successful in the UK) - Punk and anything that came after wasn't really that big in germany.

 Still the whole punk thing did change my life.
-It opened up my ears, brain and heart for new stuff: Post Punk, The Face, Mod, Fashion, SOUL, Hip Hop, Disco, Jazz, House, Philosophy, Dub Step… you name it.
-Comparing my approach at work or in private with the german majority that didn’t understand punk then and still don’t do now, it seems my mind is working differently, more dialetically – although i am not an musician or artist – just another employee trying to make ends meet.
+It opened up my ears, brain and heart for new stuff: Post Punk, The Face, Mod, Fashion, SOUL, Hip Hop, Disco, Jazz, House, Philosophy, Dub Step, Design ... you name it.
+Comparing my approach at work or in private with the german majority that didn't understand punk then and still don't do now, it seems my mind is working differently, more dialectically - although i am not an musician or artist - just another employee trying to make ends meet.
 Just like most others.

 2) (german pressing - i sold that far too cheap and too early in Ladbroke Grove in the late 80s)